kritoke/nimacademy/content/docs/basics.md

 ### **const**

-The `const` keyword declares a variable that cannot change (it is immutable) and is known at compile time:
+The `const` type declares a variable that cannot change (it is immutable) and is known at compile time:

 ```
 const thisValueCannotChangeEither = 42